upbound/docs/content/all-spaces/observability.md

 ```
 <!-- vale gitlab.MeaningfulLinkWords = YES -->

-You can export metrics from your Crossplane installation, Spaces infrastructure (controller, API, router, etc.), `provider-helm`, and `provider-kubernetes`.
+You can export metrics and logs from your Crossplane installation, Spaces infrastructure (controller, API, router, etc.), `provider-helm`, and `provider-kubernetes`.

 <!-- vale off -->
 ## OpenTelemetryCollector image